About your course

 The course even offers you the chance to tailor your programme of study to your personal background, interests and career aspirations.

 The programme is always well received by students and a lot of students go on and work in international markets and have identified how useful the applied use of theory through software applications are in the workplace.
 Lots of students have commented on the ‘added value’ the programme provides in the option to also complete the Foundation Stage qualification for Prince2® (fee payment required to the APM).

 This is an industry standard qualification that adds extra ‘value’.The degree has a high standing both academically and professionally and the quality of the programme and the School is recognised by the Chartered Institute of Building with Accredited Centre status and by the Royal Institution of Chartered Surveyors as a Partnering Establishment.
 When you graduate with the MSc Construction Project Management you are exempt from the educational requirements for both the CIOB and the RICS and can apply for the professional training needed for full membership.

 Programme outline and structure

-Project management is a highly challenging role, requiring skilled individuals with the ability to lead and integrate a multi-disciplinary team of professionals.
+Construction project management is a highly challenging role, requiring skilled individuals with the ability to lead and integrate a multi-disciplinary team of professionals.

-Increasingly complex organisational structures coupled with rapid technological change require project managers to be aware of, and appreciate the need for sophisticated communications systems.
+Increasingly complex organisational structures coupled with rapid technological change require project managers to be aware of, and appreciate the need for, sophisticated communications systems.

 This Masters course will give you the knowledge and practical skills required to undertake a variety of project management roles in the construction and property sectors after graduation.
 As the course addresses projects from the perspectives of both demand and supply, it is also ideally suited for individuals from other sectors involved in the procurement of built assets, for example, on behalf of project sponsors in the public sector.